 The current first-line treatment remains corticosteroids and immunosuppressants, but some patients remain refractory to therapy, making it imperative to explore other options.
 The proposed mechanism of action is that the transplanted stem cells help restore the immunological balance.
 The MSCs are harvested and injected at the site of the oral lesions.
-MSC therapy shows promise as a viable treatment option for oral injection.
-In trigeminal neuralgia, MSCs may reduce nerve lichen planus, providing significant clinical improvements and a favorable safety profile.10
+MSC therapy shows promise as a viable treatment option for oral lichen planus, providing significant clinical improvements and a favorable safety profile.
+10